andrewchambers/bundle/README.md

 # Use cases

-Using the garbage collector to close contexts might mean is useful for things like infinite lazy lists, be creative.
+Using the garbage collector to close contexts might mean it is useful for things like infinite lazy lists, be creative.

 ## Influences